-The easiest way to find your online competition is to Google them!
+The easiest way to find your online competition is to Google them.
 Type in some of the main keywords that either you know you want to rank for, or that you currently rank for, find yourself, and then look at everyone who is appearing above you.
-Whether you find 2 websites or 40, these are your search competitors.
+Whether you find two websites or 40, these are your search competitors.

 Better understanding of your core markets and target audience

-One of the great things about competitor analysis is that it is very easy to review the terms that your competitor websites are optimised for, and it’s very easy to gather insights from competitor activity.
-There are tonnes of tools out there to help you, such as SEMrush, SEOquake, and even specific competitor insight tools such as iSpionage and SpyFu which can show you which terms your competitor’s websites are optimised for.
+One of the great things about competitor analysis is that it is very easy to review the terms that your competitor websites are optimised for, and to gather insights from competitor activity.
+There are tons of tools out there to help you, such as SEMrush, SEOquake, and even specific competitor insight tools such as iSpionage and SpyFu which can show you which terms your competitor’s websites are optimised for.

-If you’re up against an industry giant, or even a business larger/with more resources than yours, chances are they’ve done their A/B testing, audience targeting and user research.
-You can benefit from this knowledge (and their expense!) by using what they’re doing, and applying this to your own strategy.
+If you’re up against an industry giant, or even a business larger/with more resources than yours, the chances are they’ve done their A/B testing, audience targeting and user research.
+You can benefit from this knowledge (and their expense) by using what they’re doing, and applying this to your own strategy.

-For example, if one of your online competitors uses video content a lot to rank organically (as well as generating shares and backlinks on social media!), then you can look at creating video content too.
-If they lean on a certain set of keywords or key phrases – you can adopt these!
+For example, if one of your online competitors uses video content a lot to rank organically (as well as generating shares and backlinks on social media), then you can look at creating video content too.
+If they lean on a certain set of keywords or key phrases – you can adopt these as well.

 Find new ideas and opportunities

 Competitor analysis also allows you to discover ideas and find missed opportunities.
 By looking at competitor websites, you may be able to identify an ‘industry standard’ and what really works for them.
-Quite often, this is usually content.
-Think video, infographics, blogs, instructions etc. If their customer base is similar to yours and their customers are utilising, viewing and sharing their content forms, make sure you’re doing this too!
+Quite often, this hinges on content.
+Think video, infographics, blogs, instructions etc. If their customer base is similar to yours and their customers are utilising, viewing and sharing their content forms, make sure you’re doing this too.

 Enhance and improve your own strategy

-By looking at the websites, marketing channels, content and SEO activity of your competitors, this will undoubtedly improve your SEO strategy.
+In short, you can enhance and improve your own strategy by looking at the websites, marketing channels, content and SEO activity of your competitors.
+This will undoubtedly improve your SEO.